iut-ibk/DynaMind-ToolBox/doc/source/module.rst

 The ViewContainer manages the assess to the features stored in the underlying data stream.
 The API of the ViewContainer class is based on the GDAL *Layer API* tailored to the DynaMind environment.
-To iterate over all features you can use the ViewContainer directly  in a ``for`` loop (see the following dode block).
-The returns feature is a "real" GDAL Feature for the API please the `GDAL Feature API <http://www.gdal.org/classOGRFeature.html>`_.
+To iterate over all features you can use the ViewContainer directly  in a ``for`` loop (see the following code block).
+The returned feature is a "real" GDAL Feature.
+(Please have a look at `GDAL Feature API <http://www.gdal.org/classOGRFeature.html>`_ ).
 Before you start reading the components it is recommended to reset the iterator using ``ViewContainer.reset_reading()``.
-Currently it is still required to clear the ViewContainer cache after it has been used with calling ``ViewContainer.syns()``
+Currently it is still required to clear the ViewContainer cache after it has been used with calling ``ViewContainer.sync()``

 .. code-block:: python